cyrusimap/cyrus-imapd/docsrc/imap/download/upgrade.rst

     transfig uuid-dev vim wamerican wget xutils-dev zlib1g-dev sasl2-bin rsyslog sudo acl telnet

-If you're on another platform and can provide the list of dependencies, please let us know via a `GitHub issue <https://github.com/cyrusimap/cyrus-imapd/issues>`_ or documentation pull request or send mail to the :ref:`developer list<feedback-mailing-lists>`.
+If you're on another platform and can provide the list of dependencies, please let us know via a `GitHub issue <https://github.com/cyrusimap/cyrus-imapd/issues>`_ or documentation pull request, or send mail to the :ref:`developer list<feedback-mailing-lists>`.

 Follow the :ref:`general install instructions <installing>`.